7 WAYS TO HIGHLIGHT NEW DESIGN

 #2.
 Contextual Backgrounds

-In furniture photography backgrounds are often overlooked – usually just plain white walls or greenscreens are used to shoot within studios.
-Consider adding adding contextual items to the shot to give it a more organic look.
+In furniture photography backgrounds are often overlooked – usually, just plain white walls or greenscreens are used to shoot within studios.
+Consider adding contextual items to the shot to give it a more organic look.
 They don’t have to be the focal point – blur them during editing so that they don’t distract viewers.
-This would emphasize the style of the goods as well as contextualise the space they can be used in.
+This would emphasize the style of the goods as well as contextualize the space they can be used in.

-Needless to say, props can produce high impact in furniture photography.
-And when it comes to highlighting the best features of your product, consider getting cg lifestyles.
-They allow to showcase how the furntiure piece looks in various styles and surroundings, and it looks eye-catching too.
+Needless to say, props can produce a high impact in furniture photography.
+And when it comes to highlighting the best features of your product, consider getting CG lifestyles.
+They allow us to showcase how the furniture piece looks in various styles and surroundings, and it looks eye-catching too.